 The Office for International Study oversees the award of Smith College International Experience Grants (IEGs).
-These grants provide partial funding ranging from $500 to $3,500 toward study, research, internships or volunteer projects outside of the United States during J-Term or the summer.
-IEG awards rarely cover all of a funding request, so students should apply for additional funding and/or plan to bear a portion of the cost themselves.
+These grants provide partial funding toward international projects during J-Term or the summer which deepen a student’s academic engagement.
+Priority funding will be granted to applications which fit within the project categories outlined below.
+Applications for awards of between $250 and $3,500 will be considered.
+The average award amount is approximately $1,000.
+Students are expected to apply for additional funding and/or plan to bear a portion of the cost themselves.

-To be eligible for funding, you must meet the following criteria:
+To be eligible for funding, students must meet the following criteria:

-- You must be a Smith undergraduate in good academic standing.
+- Be a Smith undergraduate in good academic standing.

-- Your proposed activity must be completed before you graduate and may not conflict with the academic year.
+- The proposed activity must be completed before graduation and may not conflict with the academic year.

-- Your proposed activity must not be part of a semester or year-long study abroad program and must not take place in your home country.
+- The proposed activity must not be part of a semester or year-long study abroad program and must not take place in your country of residence.

-- Your proposed activity must not take place in a country that is under a U.S. State Department travel warning.
-(Some exceptions may be made on a case-by-case.
-If you are proposing an activity in a country with a Travel Warning, the signature of the dean of international study is required on the application and you will have to complete an Acknowledgment of Risk & Release Form.)
+- The proposed activity must not take place in a country that is under a U.S. State Department travel warning.
+(Some exceptions may be made on a case-by-case basis).
+If the student is proposing an activity in a country with a Travel Warning, students will be required to consult with the Dean or Assistant Dean for International Study and the student will have to complete an Acknowledgment of Risk & Release Form.)

-- Your proposed activity must not be politically or religiously related (contact the dean of religious life in the chapel about religious activities).
+- The proposed activity must not be politically or religiously related (contact the dean of religious life in the chapel about religious activities).

 Note: Some college funds (including Praxis and the Tomlinson Fund) may have restrictions about combining funding sources.
 Students should familiarize themselves with the criteria of each fund to which they apply.

-International students must consult with the associate dean of international students regarding their visa clearance to travel abroad and return to the United States.
-The signature of the associate dean of international students is required on the application.
+International students must consult with the International Students and Scholars Office regarding their visa clearance to travel abroad and return to the United States.

 A federally mandated withholding tax of 14 percent may be applied to grants awarded directly to international students at the time the funds are disbursed by the Controller's Office.
-International students may consult with the Controller's Office or the Office for International Students to determine if this tax will be withheld and to learn how the these funds may be returned to the student when the student files taxes.
+International students may consult with the Controller's Office or the International Students and Scholars Office to determine if this tax will be withheld and to learn how the these funds may be returned to the student when the student files taxes.

-In order to receive funding, proposals will be evaluated on the following criteria:
+Proposals will be evaluated based on adherence to the following criteria:

 How to Apply

-- If your proposed activity is not a Smith faculty-led program, the application must also include a pamphlet or website description of the program/project with dates and cost, a copy of your transcript printed from Banner, a resume which demonstrates your preparedness for the program/project, and a recommendation from a faculty member who is familiar with the program/project.
+- If the proposed activity is not a Smith faculty-led program, the application must also include a pamphlet or website description of the program/project with dates, cost, and local emergency contact information as well as a recommendation from a faculty member that indicates why this program fits the student's academic interests.

 Preparing a Budget

-Use the Budget Worksheet (XLS) as a template to prepare your budget and calculate the amount of funding to request.
+Use the Budget Worksheet (XLS) as a template to prepare a budget and calculate the amount of funding to request.

 - Expenses: Expenses include international travel, local transportation, room and board, major incidentals required for you to participate in the project and reasonable daily living costs.
 Study may include books; research may include photocopying, library fees, archival access fees; travel may include visas, vaccinations or a first aid kit.

-- Resources: Resources include the income and contributions that you can dedicate specifically to the project.
-These may include your own savings, a family contribution, frequent flyer miles that you plan to use, free housing or meals or another grant.
+- Resources: Resources include the income and contributions that the student can dedicate specifically to the project.
+These may include personal savings, a family contribution, frequent flyer miles, free housing or meals or another grant.

-- Funding Request: Your funding request will be the amount that you need after subtracting your projected expenses from your total resources.
-Be conservative, since most funding is limited.
+- Funding Request: The student's funding request will be the amount needed after subtracting projected expenses from the total resources.
+Students should be conservative, since most funding is limited.
 Funding committees will appreciate careful, practical and conservative funding requests.

 Required Expense Reports

-The college requires that you document that you spent your grant funds for the purpose for which they were awarded.
-To do this, complete the Expense Report Form (DOC) and attach receipts for at least the amount of your award.
-Submit your expense report and receipts to the Office for International Study within one week of returning to campus.
+The college requires that students document that they spent their grant funds for the purpose for which they were awarded.
+To do this, send the completed IEG Expense Report Form (DOC) and scanned copies of receipts (for at least the amount of your award) to the Office for International Study via e-mail within one week of returning to campus.

 Failure to do so will result in your student account being charged for the amount of your award.
 Any unspent funds must be returned to the Office for International Study.

-Thank-you notes should be addressed to the stewards of the fund from which your award was made (e.g., "Dear Stewards of the Wilder Fund...") and should contain the following information:
+Thank-you letters should be addressed to the stewards of the fund from which your award was made (e.g., "Dear Stewards of the Wilder Fund...") and should contain the following information:

-- Your academic interests, major and career aspirations
+- Student's academic interests, major and career aspirations

-- Where you are from and which house you live in
+- Where the student is from and which house they live in

 - Warm thanks for the generosity provided

-- A photo of yourself abroad, saved as a jpg file
+- A photo of the student abroad, saved as a jpg file

-Thank-you notes should not mention the dollar amount received.
+Thank-you letters should not mention the dollar amount received.

-Upon your return, e-mail your thank-you note and photo to stewardship coordinator Kay Barbieri (email@example.com) in the Office of Advancement.
-Be sure to include your name, class year and the name of the fund from which you received an award in your e-mail and in your thank-you note.
-She will arrange to have your words of appreciation printed on bond paper and sent by post to the donor.
+Upon return, send the thank-you letter (as a Word document) and photo to the Office for International Study via e-mail.
+Be sure to include your name, class year and the name of the fund from which you received an award in your e-mail and in your thank-you letter.